-B2Gold and the Company have also agreed to enter into a joint venture agreement on 60% - 40% basis with respect to each of the Company's San Jose and B2Gold's La Magnolia properties in Nicaragua and continue jointly exploring the properties with B2Gold and the Company contributing 60% and 40% respectively, of the exploration expenditures of each joint venture.
+B2Gold and the Company have also entered into a joint venture agreement on 60% - 40% basis with respect to each of the Company's San Jose and B2Gold's La Magnolia properties in Nicaragua and continue jointly exploring the properties with B2Gold and the Company contributing 60% and 40% respectively, of the exploration expenditures of each joint venture.

-In connection with the proposed transaction, B2Gold and the Company will terminate all other aspects of the existing option and joint venture arrangements entered into between the parties in December 2009 in respect of the Trebol, El Pavon and San Jose exploration properties.
+In connection with the sale, B2Gold and the Company terminated all other aspects of the existing option and joint venture arrangements entered into between the parties in December 2009 in respect of the Trebol, El Pavon and San Jose exploration properties.